MSPCA-Angell Headquarters

 As much as the Fund benefits animals, it benefits residents too, by reducing the number of homeless animals and associated costs for communities that would pick up, care for, and house them.
 It is estimated that for every $1 spent on spay/neuter, a community saves $3.

-The authorizing language for the Massachusetts Animal Fund also established training opportunities and support to Massachusetts animal control officers (ACOs) so they can better serve their communities and provide uniform enforcement of animal control laws.
-The Core Competencies Training Program began in March of 2016 and since then 585 commonwealth ACOs have been brought up to date on animal laws in Massachusetts, emergency preparedness, animal behavior and safe handling, communication and officer safety, and report writing and record keeping.
-Over 100 new municipal ACOs are waiting to take the Core Competencies Training in 2021.
+The authorizing language for the Massachusetts Animal Fund also established training opportunities and support for Massachusetts animal control officers (ACOs) so they can better serve their communities and provide uniform enforcement of animal control laws.
+The Core Competencies Training Program began in 2016 and, since then, hundreds of ACOs have been brought up to date on animal laws in Massachusetts, emergency preparedness, animal behavior and safe handling, communication, officer safety, and report writing and record keeping.

 The Need

 The Fund is primarily funded by the voluntary tax check off (Line 33f) on the Massachusetts resident income tax form.
 However, the current income from Line 33f is not enough to provide the needed services to pets and homeless animals.
-MSPCA-Angell works hard to get funding for the Fund included in the Massachusetts State Budget each year, by advocating for amendments to the House and Senate budgets.
-Governor Maura Healey signed the 2024 Massachusetts State Budget which includes $100,000 for the Massachusetts Animal Fund.
+MSPCA-Angell works hard to get funding for the Fund included in the Massachusetts State Budget each year, by advocating in the House and Senate budgets.

 The Results